Toporikova-Lab/Spider-Circadian-Activity/Circular Statistics/README.md

     + `Para_DD_Stats.csv`: output file of `LS_Period.ipynb` containing the circadian period for each spider in DD period and corresponding p-value.
     + `Mean_Para_LD.csv`: output file of `Circular_Statistics.ipynb` containing the resulting mean direction and mean length for each spider in LD period.
     + `Mean_Para_DD.csv`: output file of `Circular_Statistics.ipynb` containing the resulting mean direction and mean length for each spider in DD period.

+# Circular Analysis

+After calculating circular statistics for several species, we can do some circular analysis based on the circular statistics we have for these species.
+In our analysis, we have circular statistics for four spider species--P. tepidariorum, L. mactans, A. studiosus and M. wittfeldae.
+We analyze the distribution of their circular stats through creating different graphs--circular plot, boxplot, ECDF (empirical cumulative distribution function), and histogram, and performing t-test and bootstrapping for the stats.

+## Usage

++ **Step 1:** Open the `Circular_Analysis` Jupyter Notebook and modify the list containing circular stats (mean length and mean direction) for LD and DD period for each species.
++ **Step 2:** Run all the code cells in `Circular_Analysis` and images containing different graphs would be generated and saved under the same directory as the Jupyter Notebook.
+The result of t-test and bootstrapping for confidence interval would be generated inside the Jupyter Notebook.

+## Documentation

+1. Jupyter Notebook
+    + `Circular_Analysis.ipynb`: Jupyter Notebook document performing circular analysis including generating graphs (circular plot, boxplot, ECDF, and histogram) and doing t-test and bootstrapping.

+2. Output files
+    + `CircularPlot_4species.png`: output file of `Circular_Analysis.ipynb` containing the picture of circular plot for the four species
+    + `Boxplot_4species_angle.png`: output file of `Circular_Analysis.ipynb` containing the picture of boxplot of the distribution of mean direction in LD and DD period for the four species
+    + `Boxplot_4species_length.png`: output file of `Circular_Analysis.ipynb` containing the picture of boxplot of the distribution of mean length in LD and DD period for the four species
+    + `ECDF_4species.png`: output file of `Circular_Analysis.ipynb` containing the picture of ECDF of mean direction for the four species
+    + `Histogram_4species.png`: output file of `Circular_Analysis.ipynb` containing the picture of histogram of mean direction for the four species